Your health can’t wait. Learn how we’re making our facilities safer and schedule your care now.

 They needn't have worried—Bradley and his buddies recently visited the pumpkin patch, and they continue to treat him like any other kid.
 Someday, Bradley may have his ileostomy reversed, but not yet.
 "There's no sign of stopping him," says Lisa.
 "We're in no hurry; we are happy now."

-For more information about the Colorectal Center for Children at Children’s Hospital of Pittsburgh of UPMC contact us at 412-692-7280 or by email at firstname.lastname@example.org.
+For more information, contact the Colorectal Center for Children at UPMC Children’s Hospital of Pittsburgh.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: